 Before the Dodgers made their home at Ebbets Field, they were called the Brooklyn Superbas and played at the Old Stone House in Park Slope.
 You can visit the Old Stone House and see the original clubhouse for the Brooklyn Superbas/Dodgers.

-If you're on the hunt for some cool baseball apparel, which might include at Brooklyn Dodgers t-shirt, head to Sport Prospect in Park Slope, where they have reasonably priced Brooklyn-themed merchandise.
 If you want to school yourself in Brooklyn baseball history, you should head to one of Brooklyn's beloved independent bookstores and pick up Bums: An Oral History of the Brooklyn Dodgers by Peter Golenbock or The Greatest Ballpark Ever: Ebbets Field and the Story of the Brooklyn Dodgers by Bob McGee.

 If you want to go on a Brooklyn Dodger's Jackie Robinson-themed walking tour, check out this great piece in Untapped Cities, highlighting a great walk through Brooklyn's baseball history.